Infrastructure and Stations

 Objective

 The efficient management of rail infrastructure assets, including the accurate forecast of related investment plans, are the cornerstone of the business of rail infrastructure managers (IMs).
 IMs are looking to maximize the ‘value for money’ of their operations to deliver benefits to funders and other stakeholders and to improve service delivery to customers through ever more efficient asset management.
-Efficient asset management is about achieving the right balance between the cost of maintenance, renewal, traffic management and delivering excellent customer service and the revenue coming from commercial activities and subsidies.
+Efficient asset management is about the right balance between the cost of maintenance, renewal, traffic management and delivering excellent customer service as well as the revenue generated from commercial activities and subsidies.

 EIM in action

-• EIM’s permanent Working Group on “Asset Management” promotes the exchange of information among IMs for evidence-based analyses and benchmarks of management practices for business performance improvements.
+- EIM’s WG on “Asset Management” promotes the exchange of information among IMs for evidence-based analyses and benchmarks of management practices for business performance improvements.

-• The group will be triggered in case a concrete need for exchange among IMs arise in this domain.
+- The WG will be triggered in case a concrete need for exchange among IMs arise in this domain, which is complementary to the scope of activities within PRIME (platform of rail infrastructure managers in Europe).

 Resilience